A comedian traveling home from a gig was ordered off the bus and detained by immigration agents

 “Illegals get those all the time,” he recalled one of the officers saying.

 He said an officer asked if he had a copy of his asylum approval document, a three-page letter with a large card from Customs and Border Protection attached to it.
-Elshieky had that document but at his home.
+Elshieky had the document at his home.

 The officers made a phone call and provided details from the authorization card, Elshieky said.
 Afterwards, one of them said there was no record of his asylum claim.